|

 that it doesn't create too much drag on the wheels, but still can provide a

-- Strap a helmet on the child's head.
+Strap a helmet.
 Tuck in shoelaces.
 Long pants (rubber

 banded, strapped or tucked into the socks) and